 In the discussion below we review our results of operations on a consolidated basis and on the basis of our four principal businesses: Argentina, Mexico, Italy and Spain.
-We also have operations in Colombia, Uruguay, Panama and Brazil, which are of a smaller scale or in initial stages of development.
+We also have operations in Colombia, Uruguay, Panama and Brazil, which are of a smaller scale.
 A limited discussion of these operations has been included below under the heading Other Operations.
-From January 1, 2011, we began reporting the Spain AWP, Spain bingo business and sports betting business units, which we had previously reported as separate segments, as a single reportable segment under Spain.
-See "Business-Factors Affecting the Comparability of Our Results of Operations-Consolidation of the Spanish Businesses".
 Internet gaming operations, which we are developing in certain countries in which we operate, are included in the corresponding businesses.

-In 2011, our four principal businesses comprised 40.3%, 21.2%, 16.3% and 12.1%, respectively, of our consolidated operating revenue and 52.0%, 19.5%, 14.0% and 6.2%, respectively, of our consolidated EBITDA (excluding, in each case, headquarters revenues and expenses).
-Our operations discussed under Other Operations comprised 10.2% of our consolidated operating revenue and 8.3% of our consolidated EBITDA (excluding, in each case, headquarters revenues and expenses) in 2011.
+In 2012, our four principal businesses comprised 39.3%, 26.3%, 15.7% and 9.3%, respectively, of our consolidated operating revenue and 48.2%, 31.0%, 10.5% and 4.8%, respectively, of our consolidated EBITDA (excluding, in each case, headquarters revenues and expenses).
+Our operations discussed under Other Operations comprised 9.5% of our consolidated operating revenue and 5.6% of our consolidated EBITDA (excluding, in each case, headquarters revenues and expenses) in 2012.
 The organization of our operations into our four principal businesses reflects the manner in which our management evaluates the performance of our various businesses and, on the basis of such information, makes financial and strategic decisions regarding our operations.
 We believe that the organization of our operations into the foregoing businesses also enhances our ability to adapt to the different market and regulatory environments of the countries in which we conduct our operations.